dukeoflaser/ActiveRecordAssociations/README.md

 ```

 Create a corresponding table with a column for the name of the world.
-Note the plural version of the class is used for the table.
+Note that the _plural_ version of the class is used for the table.
 ```ruby
 class CreateWorldTable < ActiveRecord::Migration
   def change